Femoroacetabular impingement: Epidemiology

 There has been limited research on the prevalence of FAI among a general population according to a literature review by Algarni.
 On the other hand, there are many sources that discuss the prevalence of athletes with the condition especially those that are younger and white.
 Hockey, tennis, soccer, and equestrian are all sports where the prevalence of a femoral neck abnormalities are higher due to the nature of the sport to force athletes into forced, loaded flexion and internal rotation.

 Cam lesions are more common in males, where pincer lesions are more common in females due to differences in anatomical development of the pelvis.

 History

 FAI is a relatively recent discovery.
 Its original description is credited to orthopedic surgeon Dr. Reinhold Ganz, who first proposed the condition as a cause for hip osteoarthritis in a publication in 2003.

 While the true diagnosis of FAI can be considered a relatively recent discovery, reports of damage to the femoroaceatabular region date back over a century ago in the orthopedic realm of medicine.
 It was not until the development of an open surgical dislocation procedure was developed that FAI was discovered as an anatomical difference and cause of osteoarthritis.
 Orthopedic surgeon Dr. Reinhold Ganz can be credited with this discovery in his 2003 publication that discussed the findings and relation to hip osteoarthritis.

-Society
+Society and culture

 Notable persons who have had hip impingement: